Arctic Featured Content

-- Alaskan Germplasm (GRIN database): This resource provides direct hyperlinks to 614 accessions (distinct varieties of plants) related to Alaska.
-The USDA National Plant Germplasm System contains more than 500,000 accessions representing more than 2,000 unique species.
+- Arctic Germplasm (GRIN database): The USDA National Plant Germplasm System contains more than 600,000 active accessions for national food and agricultural resources .
 Accessions are described in the GRIN (Germplasm Resource Information Network) database.
 Germplasm accessions are available to support research and education objectives.

 - Exchange for Local Observations and Knowledge of the Arctic (ELOKA): Over the last decade, Arctic residents and indigenous peoples have been increasingly involved in, and taking control of, research.
 Through local and traditional knowledge (LTK) research and community-based monitoring, Arctic communities have made, and continue to make, significant contributions to understanding recent environmental change.
 ELOKA facilitates the collection, preservation, exchange, and use of local observations and knowledge of the Arctic.